cuvva/terms/privacy.md

 Before we collect any location or telematics data, your device will ask for your consent.
 We need your location to offer you a quote.
 It helps us prevent misuse, and lets us know you're purchasing from the right place - bearing in mind you can only purchase our products while you're in the UK.

-Your location can be used to determine risk, and will be recorded on your profile once you get your quote.
+Your location can be used to determine risk, and will be recorded on your profile.
 We may need to check the location to help with claims.

-We need motion data to determine accurately when you’re driving, and to work out if we can give you more accurate pricing based on driving behaviour.
-We’ll also use that data to determine eligibility, and to help with any claims.
+We may use motion data to see if we can cover you, to determine accurately when you’re driving, and to work out your pricing based on driving behaviour.
+We may also use that data to help with any claims.

 We won’t use your location or motion data for anything we haven’t listed above.
 You can change your consent for location and motion data at any time from your device's settings.
 But your ability to use us will be limited if we can’t access the data we need.

-### Health data

-We'll process this if you use our travel insurance products.
-This will be done when you answer medical questions in the app, or if you'd like to chat with us about your health or someone else's.

-We only ask you the questions we need to, in order to arrange travel insurance for you and any companions.
-Your answers will be used to determine risk, help process claims, and prevent misuse.
-Your answers will be shared with the underwriter of your policy for those same reasons, and will be stored in relation to any claims.
-You can read the questions we ask [here](https://github.com/cuvva/terms/blob/master/health.md).

-Any information relating to your health is given by you, with your express consent, so we can use it for the above reasons only.

-Similarly, any information relating to someone else's health is given by you, with express consent given by them, or someone with parental responsibility for them, so we can use it for the above reasons only.

-Due to coronavirus (COVID-19) we’ve paused travel cover for a while.
-But as always, you can chat to us 24/7 if you have any questions.

 ### Soft credit checks